moviet/panic-validator/README.md

       // $_POST['password']
    }

-   // Wrong Output => Do not type password, please use Abcde !!
+   // Print $data => Do not type password, please use Abcde !!
    ```

 ### Sanitize Html